stonerlab/Stoner-PythonCode/README.md

 Stable Version
 --------------

-The current stable version is 0.5.
-This version was primarily stablising and bug-fixing the code.
+The development version is now in beta release and so no further relases will be made to the current stable release (0.5).